seconddinner/stress-test-loader/README.md

 1. ```terraform apply```
 1. If everything worked according to plan, you will see message like ``` Apply complete!
 Resources: XX added, XX changed, XX destroyed ```

-## Running the stress test using stresstest loader
+## Running the stress test using stress-test-loader

 ### Create stresstest client json
 * build your stress test client to an arm64 executable, this can be a directory with libraries and one entry executable.
 Executable can take any number environment variable as configuration.
 We are going to use ```stress-test-client``` as an example